-Australia is supporting Indonesian Government efforts to help its people access better quality services by facilitating systemic change, including in the poorer eastern regions of Indonesia where human development indicators are lowest.
+Australia is supporting Indonesian efforts to help its people access better quality services, including in the poorer eastern regions of Indonesia.

-Our education program focuses on the quality of education and supports Indonesian-led efforts to improve teacher quality and learning outcomes in schools.
+Our education program is focused on getting better education outcomes and supports Indonesian-led efforts to improve teacher quality and learning in schools.
 We also support Indonesia to trial innovative approaches for delivering improved education outcomes.
-We are targeting Indonesia's future leaders with PhD and Masters scholarships, while encouraging alumni links and people-to-people connections between Indonesians and Australians.
+We are targeting Indonesia's future leaders with PhD and Masters scholarships, and through short courses.
+We are also encouraging alumni links and people-to-people connections between Indonesians and Australians.
 In the health sector, we are working with Indonesia to improve human health and animal health systems to reduce the global threat posed by emerging infectious diseases.
 We are also providing support to improve nutrition for Indonesian women, children and newborns.
 In addition, our broader governance programs contribute to improved health and education service delivery.

 Our disaster management program provides scientific and policy support to Indonesia to improve its preparedness and response systems, and stands ready to assist in the event of a humanitarian disaster.